Skip to Content

 Description

-A moist and rich pound cake infused with the tropical sweetness of pineapple, the nutty crunch of pecans, and the creamy tang of cream cheese.
+A rich and moist pound cake infused with the tropical sweetness of pineapple and the nutty crunch of pecans, all complemented by a creamy cream cheese frosting.

 Ingredients